a2937/CleverBotAPI-Java/README.md

 More information about the cleverbot API can be found [here](http://cleverbot.com/api).

 ## Issues
-Please report any issues to the issues section & as always if you have any functionality requests go ahead and open an issue containing your suggestions.
+If you discover any bugs or have a feature request, please create an issue here on github.

 ## Credits
 Package written by [Michael Flaherty](http://michaelwflaherty.com/)